NCL-PYRAMID/PYRAMID-converter-fod-2-hipims/README.md

 ## Getting Started

 ### Prerequisites

-Any tools or versions of languages needed to run code.
-For example specific Python or Node versions.
-Minimum hardware requirements also go here.
+The `requirements.txt` file lists the Python and module versions required.

 ### Installation
-The application is a Python 3 script and needs no installation.
+The application is a Python 3 script and needs no installation for local execution.
+Deployment to DAFNI is covered below.

 ### Running Locally
 The model can be run from the command-line as